Can You Have a Guide Dog If You’re in the Philippines and You are Blind?

 Share this:

-A guide dog example
+Golden Retriever guide dog

 A straightforward answer to this question is a “confident yes”!
 You can have a guide dog where ever you are in the world as long as you really need it and you’re capable of having it.
 But “is this type of dog available in the Philippines?”

 What is a guide dog anyway?
 Is it a specific breed?
 If you’re in the Philippines, Where do you get a guide dog?
 What do they eat?
 What’s the difference between a guide dog and a regular breed?
-Those questions will have answers in the following sections of this article.
+Those questions will have answers in the following sections of this article:

 1. Guide dogs and their characteristics